-For far too long, marketers in the manufacturing industry have been hung up on identifying their “unique” value propositions, believing that if they don’t own one, they wouldn’t be equipped to confront the competition head on and win new customers.
+For far too long, marketers have been hung up on identifying their “unique” value propositions, believing that if they don’t own one, they wouldn’t be equipped to confront the competition head-on and win new customers.

 Hold that thought.

-The urgency and anxiety over defining one’s Unique Value Proposition (UVP) has been on the decline as many manufacturers are discovering that the process of unearthing one that is truly unique is not always achievable.
+The urgency and anxiety over defining one’s Unique Value Proposition (UVP) has been on the decline as many CEOs and entrepreneurs are discovering that the process of unearthing one that is truly unique is not always achievable.
 And even when it is, nearly all UVPs are susceptible to one or more of the following issues or risks: